hadim/bain/README.md

 **NOTE: Work In Progress.**

 If you want to monitor the LiPo battery level, you need to add some connections to your circuit as below.

-TODO
+For this you need the follozing:

+- 1 x 10kΩ resistor
+- 1 x 48kΩ resistor
+- 1 x 1MΩ resistor
+- 1 x 1µF capacitor

+TODO: add drawing.

 Then you need to set `monitorBattery` to `true` in `parameters.h`.
 You can also read a LiPo battery level from any Huzzah ESP8266 board by flashing `utils/battery/battery.ino`.

-This setup comes from https://github.com/lobeck/adafruit-feather-huzzah-8266-battery-monitor.
+*This setup comes from https://github.com/lobeck/adafruit-feather-huzzah-8266-battery-monitor.*

 ## Home Assistant